 Some of the team sports have tryouts.
 Others have tryouts for the "A" or collegiate team only.
 Most do not have tryouts.
-All club sports are encouraged to have multiple teams to alleviate the need for tryouts, but it is simply not possible in some cases due to limited space and equipment.
-The club sport that hold tryouts are All Girl Cheerleading, Baseball, Basketball (M & W), Bowling, Clogging, Dance Team, DanceVisions, Field Hockey, Golf, Ice Hockey, Lacrosse (M & W), Racquetball, Roller Hockey, Rugby (M & W), Soccer (M & W), Softball, Ultimate (M & W), Volleyball (M & W).
+All Club Sports are encouraged to have multiple teams to alleviate the need for tryouts, but it is simply not possible in some cases due to limited space and equipment.
+The Club Sports that hold tryouts are All Girl Cheerleading, Baseball, Basketball (M & W), Bowling, Clogging, Dance Team, DanceVisions, Field Hockey, Golf, Ice Hockey, Lacrosse (M & W), Racquetball, Roller Hockey, Rugby (M & W), Soccer (M & W), Softball, Ultimate (M & W), Volleyball (M & W).

 What is the level of competition?

 Varies substantially from no competition (instructional & recreational only) to highly competitive.
 For example, the Martial Arts-oriented clubs have an instructional & recreational base with very little, if any, competition.
-Some individual & team sport clubs are newer with less organized leagues that offer competition that is not as highly developed.
-Other individual & team sport clubs are members of prestigious & highly organized regional or national conferences and travel extensively throughout the Atlantic Seaboard competing at a high level comparable to NCAA Division III.
+Some individual & team Club Sports are newer with less organized leagues that offer competition that is not as highly developed.
+Other individual & team Club Sports are members of prestigious & highly organized regional or national conferences and travel extensively throughout the Atlantic Seaboard competing at a high level comparable to NCAA Division III.

 Do I need experience in order to participate?

 Varies, but most clubs encourage students without experience to come out and learn their sport or activity.
-The following is a list of clubs that will provide instruction to novices: Aikido, Badminton, Ballroom Dance, Bass Fishing, Cricket, Cross Country/Track, Cycling/ Mountain Biking, Equestrian, Fencing, Field Hockey, Judo, Lacrosse (W), Martial Arts, Outing, Paintball, Rodeo, Rowing, Rugby (M), Rugby (W), Sailing, Ski & Snowboard, Squash, Swimming, Table Tennis, Tae Kwon Do, Triathlon, Ultimate (W), Water Polo, Water Ski/Wakeboard, Wrestling
+The following is a list of clubs that will provide instruction to novices: Aikido, Ballroom Dance, Bass Fishing, Cross Country & Track, Cycling, Equestrian, Fencing, Field Hockey, Lacrosse (W), Martial Arts, Paintball, Rodeo, Rowing, Rugby (M & W), Sailing, Ski & Snowboard, Swimming, Table Tennis, Triathlon, Ultimate (W), Water Polo, Water Ski/Wakeboard, Wrestling